Student Resume Template for Study, First Jobs and Programme Applications

 Lead with the goal of the application

 A student resume for a first job is not read the same way as a student CV for a programme application.
-Start by deciding what the document needs to prove first: employability, academic fit, transferable skills, or future potential.
+Start by deciding what the document needs to show first: employability, academic fit, transferable skills, or future potential.

 See an example